Here’s Why Live Streaming Could Help Scale Your Startup

 The human aspect of live streaming

-Businesses should therefore consider influencer and livestream marketing in growing their business, as well as the challenges this brings.
-For example, Chinese live-streamer, Huang Wei, known more commonly by her performance name, Viya, hosts livestreams which attract up to 37 million viewers at a time.
+Businesses should therefore consider influencer and Livestream marketing in growing their business, as well as the challenges this brings.
+For example, Chinese live-streamer, Huang Wei, known more commonly by her performance name, Viya, hosts live streams that attract up to 37 million viewers at a time.
 On Singles Day alone, China’s biggest annual shopping event, she generated 3 billion yuan (£330 million) in sales.

 Her popularity (80.9 million online followers) has shown that live streaming product recommendations can work.
-However, the recent ad fines against her also act as a reminder that individuals and businesses should be be aware of regulation and policy around selling to social media audiences in real time, the potential for slip ups and the extra need for quality assurance checks.
+However, the recent ad fines against her also act as a reminder that individuals and businesses should be aware of regulations and policies around selling to social media audiences in real-time, the potential for slip-ups and the extra need for quality assurance checks.

 Whilst the return to normality will predictably result in the pent-up demand for tangible shopping, live-streaming isn’t going anywhere and may just be key to helping your small business scale, grow and thrive.